alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 - **Live Chat/Text**: Interact with hosts or other listeners.
 - **Song Requests/Voting**: Influence playlists or polls.
 - **Social Media Integration**: Share content or participate in discussions.
-- **Personalized Features**: Customizable playlists or location-based content.
+- **Personalized Features**: Listeners can create an account to keep their settings, pay for stream subscriptions.
 - **Gamification**: Quizzes, contests, or loyalty rewards.

 #### Music Royalties